devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ##### SAML-Based Federation

-- Before your application can call AssumeRoleWithSAML, you must configure your SAML IdP to issue the claims that AWS requires.
+- Before your application can call `AssumeRoleWithSAML`, you must configure your SAML IdP to issue the claims that AWS requires.
 Additionally, you must use IAM to create a SAML provider entity in your AWS account that represents your identity provider.
 You must also create an IAM role that specifies this SAML provider in its trust policy.
 - User attributes can be passed as session tags using standards-based SAML.

 ###### AssumeRoleWithSAML request parameters

-- RoleArn
+- `RoleArn`
-- PrincipalArn: ARN of the configured SAML provider
+- `PrincipalArn`: ARN of the configured SAML provider
-- SamlAssertion: b64 SAML authentication response
+- `SamlAssertion`: b64 SAML authentication response
-- DurationSeconds (optional): from 15min to 12h, default is 1h.
-If the SAML SessionNotOnOrAfter attribute is shorter, it has preference over this.
+- `DurationSeconds` (optional): from 15min to 12h, default is 1h.
+If the SAML `SessionNotOnOrAfter` attribute is shorter, it has preference over this.
-- Policy (optional): this parameter includes IAM policy that you want to use as an inline session policy.
+- `Policy` (optional): this parameter includes IAM policy that you want to use as an inline session policy.
 The resulting session's permissions are the intersection of the role's identity-based policy and the session policies.
-- PolicyArns.member.N (optional): the ARNs of the IAM managed policies that you want to use as managed session policies.
+- `PolicyArns.member.N` (optional): the ARNs of the IAM managed policies that you want to use as managed session policies.
 The policies must exist in the same account as the role.
 You can provide up to 10 managed policy ARNs.

 ###### AssumeRoleWithSAML response sections

-- Issuer: URL that uniquely identifies your SAML identity provider, SAML assertions sent to the service provider must match this value.
+- `Issuer`: URL that uniquely identifies your SAML identity provider, SAML assertions sent to the service provider must match this value.
-- AssumeRoleUser: contains the ARN and ID of the role.
+- `AssumeRoleUser`: contains the ARN and ID of the role.
-- Credentials: contains the access key, secret access key and session token.
+- `Credentials`: contains the access key, secret access key and session token.
-- Audience: the service provider, is typically a URL.
+- `Audience`: the service provider, is typically a URL.
-- SubjectType: provides information on the format of the name identifier of the Subject field.
+- `SubjectType`: provides information on the format of the name identifier of the Subject field.
 An identifier intended for a single session only is called a transient identifier.
-- PackedPolicySize: percentage that indicates the packed size of the session policies and tags combined, the request fails if is greater than 100, which means the policies and tags exceeded the allowed space.
+- `PackedPolicySize`: percentage that indicates the packed size of the session policies and tags combined, the request fails if is greater than 100, which means the policies and tags exceeded the allowed space.
-- NameQualifier: hash value based on the concatenation of the issuer response value, aws account id and the name of the saml provider in IAM.
+- `NameQualifier`: hash value based on the concatenation of the issuer response value, aws account id and the name of the saml provider in IAM.
 The combination of this value and the subject can be used to uniquely identify a federated user.
-- Subject
+- `Subject`

 ##### Web-Base Federation

 - You must have an identity token from a supported identity provider and create a role that the application can assume.
 - The role that your application assumes must trust the identity provider that is associated with the identity token.
 In other words, the identity provider must be specified in the role's trust policy.
-- Calling AssumeRoleWithWebIdentity does not require the use of AWS security credentials.
+- Calling `AssumeRoleWithWebIdentity` does not require the use of AWS security credentials.
 Therefore, you can distribute an application (for example, on mobile devices) that requests temporary security credentials without including long-term AWS credentials in the application.

 ###### AssumeRoleWithWebIdentity request parameters

-- RoleArn
+- `RoleArn`
-- RoleSessionName: identifies the session, typically you pass the name or identifier associated with the user.
+- `RoleSessionName`: identifies the session, typically you pass the name or identifier associated with the user.
-- WebIdentityToken: the token provided by the oauth2 provider (access token) or the OpenID Connect ID token.
+- `WebIdentityToken`: the token provided by the oauth2 provider (access token) or the OpenID Connect ID token.
-- ProviderId: identifies the web identity provider and is only required for oauth2 access tokens (currently only www.amazon.com and graph.facebook.com are the only supported for oauth2).
+- `ProviderId`: identifies the web identity provider and is only required for oauth2 access tokens (currently only www.amazon.com and graph.facebook.com are the only supported for oauth2).
-- DurationSeconds (optional): from 15min to 12h, default is 1h.
+- `DurationSeconds` (optional): from 15min to 12h, default is 1h.
-- Policy (optional): this parameter includes IAM policy that you want to use as an inline session policy.
+- `Policy` (optional): this parameter includes IAM policy that you want to use as an inline session policy.
 The resulting session's permissions are the intersection of the role's identity-based policy and the session policies.
-- PolicyArns.member.N (optional): the ARNs of the IAM managed policies that you want to use as managed session policies.
+- `PolicyArns.member.N` (optional): the ARNs of the IAM managed policies that you want to use as managed session policies.
 The policies must exist in the same account as the role.
 You can provide up to 10 managed policy ARNs.

 ###### AssumeRoleWithWebIdentity response sections

-- Issuer: URL that uniquely identifies your SAML identity provider, SAML assertions sent to the service provider must match this value.
+- `Issuer`: URL that uniquely identifies your SAML identity provider, SAML assertions sent to the service provider must match this value.
-- AssumeRoleUser: contains the ARN and ID of the role.
+- `AssumeRoleUser`: contains the ARN and ID of the role.
-- Credentials: contains the access key, secret access key and session token.
+- `Credentials`: contains the access key, secret access key and session token.
-- Audience: the service provider, is typically a URL.
+- `Audience`: the service provider, is typically a URL.
-- SubjectType: provides information on the format of the name identifier of the Subject field.
+- `SubjectType`: provides information on the format of the name identifier of the Subject field.
 An identifier intended for a single session only is called a transient identifier.
-- PackedPolicySize: percentage that indicates the packed size of the session policies and tags combined, the request fails if is greater than 100, which means the policies and tags exceeded the allowed space.
+- `PackedPolicySize`: percentage that indicates the packed size of the session policies and tags combined, the request fails if is greater than 100, which means the policies and tags exceeded the allowed space.
-- NameQualifier: hash value based on the concatenation of the issuer response value, aws account id and the name of the saml provider in IAM.
+- `NameQualifier`: hash value based on the concatenation of the issuer response value, aws account id and the name of the saml provider in IAM.
 The combination of this value and the subject can be used to uniquely identify a federated user.
-- Subject
+- `Subject`

 ###### Amazon Cognito for mobile applications